kee-org/www-kee-pm/content/keevault/tos.md

 - We will immediately bill you when your Subscription Activates.
 - If you change from a monthly billing plan to a yearly billing plan, we will start a new one-year billing period immediately and apply a credit, to the invoice for this new billing period, in respect of the pro-rata amount for the time remaining on the old subscription plan.
 - If you change from a yearly billing plan to a monthly billing plan, we will start a new one-month billing period immediately and apply a credit, to the invoice for this new billing period and to subsequent monthly invoices as required, in respect of the pro-rata amount for the time remaining on the old subscription plan.
-There is no facility to receive a refund for the credits - they are applied to your future invoices but if you cancel your subscription before any such credits have been used up, we won't refund the remaining credits.
+There is no facility to receive a refund for the credits - they are applied to your future invoices but if you cancel your subscription before any such credits have been used up, we won’t refund the remaining credits.
 - If you upgrade to a higher level of service, we will apply the upgrade immediately so that you can take advantage of the new level as soon as possible.
 We will start a new billing period immediately and apply a credit, to the invoice for this new billing period, in respect of the pro-rata amount for the time remaining on the old subscription plan.
 - If you downgrade to a lower level of service, we are entitled to either:
    1. downgrade your subscription at the end of the current billing term